keysmet/keysmet-doc/api.md

 -- Return true if `key` was just released release(key: integer)

+-- Return true if `key` was held down for at least `ms` milliseconds hold(key: integer, ms: integer)

 -- Wait until any of the keys passed as arguments are pressed.
 Return which was pressed first. waitPress(key: number, ...)